Washington County, Pennsylvania: Landmarks and events

 Pony League baseball was founded in Washington County in 1951 for 13 and 14 year old boys and its headquarters are located here.
 As of 2016, more than a half-million youth in the U.S. and 40 other nations participate.
 The televised Pony League World Series held annually in August at Washington's Lew Hays Pony Field attracts teenage teams from around the world.

-Washington County is also the home of the Pennsylvania Trolley Museum.
-Washington County is also famous for its Rock Shelters at Meadowcroft Village, which are one of the best preserved and oldest Pre-Clovis Native American dwellings in the country.
+Washington County is home of the Pennsylvania Trolley Museum.
+The county is known for the Meadowcroft Rock Shelter at Meadowcroft Village, which are one of the best preserved and oldest Pre-Clovis Native American dwellings in the country.
 The county has 21 covered bridges still standing.

 The Whiskey Rebellion culminated in Washington.
 The home of David Bradford, one of the rebellion leaders, is located in Washington and is a national landmark.
 Just a couple blocks away is the F. Julius LeMoyne House, which serves as the headquarters of the Washington County Historical Society.

 Washington County is the home of the first crematory in the United States.

 In 1981, the Pennsylvania Historical and Museum Commission installed a historical marker noting the historic importance of the county.